caadams4/pilgrimage-writeup/Pilgrimage.md

 * [Read about risks and how to migitage exposed Git repositories](https://iosentrix.com/blog/git-source-code-disclosure-vulnerability/)

 ### Upgrade ImageMagick
 ImageMagick 7.1.0-49 is vulnerablity to arbitrary file read.
-This is a moderately severe vulnerability.
+This is a high severity vulnerability.
 A newer version of ImageMagick is available and should be upgraded as soon as possible.

 ### Create a DMZ between SQLDatabase and web server